-(PhD Johns Hopkins 2005; Assistant Professor; associated faculty in the Divinity School) Anthropology of religion, Islam, law, colonial power; Middle East, Egypt.
+(PhD Johns Hopkins 2005; Associate Professor; associated faculty in the Divinity School) Anthropology of religion, Islam, law, colonial power; Middle East, Egypt.

-(PhD, NYU, 2004; Assistant Professor) Sociocultural anthropology; globalization and transnational processes, mobility and migration, economy and value, ritual life, material culture, media and technology, state regulatory regimes; China.
-(On leave 2012-2013)
+(PhD, NYU, 2004; Associate Professor and Director of Graduate Studies) Sociocultural anthropology; globalization and transnational processes, mobility and migration, economy and value, ritual life, material culture, media and technology, state regulatory regimes; China.

 (PhD UC Berkeley 1990; Professor; associated faculty in Classics; member, Program on the Ancient Mediterranean World) Archaeology and ethnoarchaeology, colonialism and postcoloniality, material culture theory, consumption, food and alcohol, architecture and urban landscapes, economic anthropology, migration and diaspora, memory, identity politics, Celticism, science studies, ethnomusicology; Europe, Africa.

-(PhD UC Berkeley 1976; Mae & Sidney G. Metzl Distinguished Service Professor; joint appointment with Linguistics) Linguistic anthropology, politics of communication, sociolinguistics, social theory, gender, ethnicity; European studies, postsocialism.
+PhD UC Berkeley 1976; Mae & Sidney G. Metzl Distinguished Service Professor; Director, Center for Eastern European, Russian and Eurasian Studies (CEERES); (joint appointment with Linguistics); Linguistic anthropology, politics of communication, sociolinguistics, social theory, gender, ethnicity; European studies, postsocialism.

-(PhD U Vienna 1971; George Wells Beadle Distinguished Service Professor; joint appt with Sociology) Globalization, cultural studies, economic sociology and anthropology, knowledge, science and information; Europe.
-(On Leave Autumn-Winter 2012-2013)
+(PhD U Vienna 1971; Otto Borchert Distinguished Service Professor; Chair of the Department of Sociology; joint appt with Sociology) Globalization, cultural studies, economic sociology and anthropology, knowledge, science and information; Europe.

-(PhD UC San Diego 1999; Associate Professor and Director of Graduate Studies; Member, Committee on the Conceptual and Historical Studies of Science) Science and technology studies, anthropology of security, critical theory, mass media, political ecology; US, North America.
+(PhD UC San Diego 1999; Professor; Member, Committee on the Conceptual and Historical Studies of Science) Science and technology studies, anthropology of security, critical theory, mass media, political ecology; US, North America.

-(PhD UC Berkeley 2000; Professor) Cultural politics of globalization, mass media, public culture and publicity, critical theory, affect and aesthetics, post-coloniality; South Asia.
+(PhD UC Berkeley 2000; Neukom Family Professor and Chair of the Department of Anthropology) Cultural politics of globalization, mass media, public culture and publicity, critical theory, affect and aesthetics, post-coloniality; South Asia.

 (D.Phil U Munich 1989, Habilitation U Munich 1999; Professor) Sociocultural anthropology, Cuba, Afro-Caribbean religions, forms of historical consciousness, constructions of race and ethnicity, embodiment and personhood, food and cuisine, science and rationality.
-(On Leave 2012-2013)
+(On leave 2016-17 academic year).

 (PhD UCLA 2004, JD UC Berkeley (Boalt Hall) School of Law 1996; Associate Professor) Sociocultural/Linguistic anthropology, legal discourse analysis and semiotics, anthropology of law, contemporary Native American law and politics; Hopi.